78. The Principles of Performing One’s Duty Adequately

 Everyone who believes in God should understand His will.
 Only those who perform their duties well can satisfy God, and only by completing the tasks with which He entrusts them can one’s performance of their duty be satisfactory.
 There are standards for the accomplishment of God’s commission.
 The Lord Jesus said: “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.”
 Loving God is one aspect of what He requires of people.
 In truth, so long as God has given people a commission, and so long as they believe in Him and perform their duty, these are the standards that He requires of them: that they act with all their heart, and with all their soul, and with all their mind, and with all their strength.
 If you are present but your heart is not—if the memory and thoughts of your mind are present, but your heart is not—and if you accomplish things by means of your own abilities, are you fulfilling God’s commission?
 So, what is the standard that must be met in order to fulfill God’s commission, and to perform your duty loyally and well?
 It is to do your duty with all your heart, with all your soul, with all your mind, and with all your strength.
 If you attempt to perform your duty well without a heart of love for God, it will not work.
 If your love for God grows ever stronger and more genuine, then you will naturally be able to perform your duty with all your heart, with all your soul, with all your mind, and with all your strength.

-Excerpted from “The Proper Fulfillment of Duty Requires Harmonious Cooperation” in Records of Christ’s Talks
+Excerpted from “The Proper Fulfillment of Duty Requires Harmonious Cooperation” in Records of Talks of Christ of the Last Days

 Some people are always afraid that others will steal their limelight and surpass them, obtaining recognition while they themselves are neglected.
 This leads them to attack and exclude others.
 Is this not a case of being jealous of people more capable than themselves?
 Is such behavior not selfish and contemptible?
 What kind of disposition is this?
 It is malicious!
 Thinking only of oneself, satisfying only one’s own desires, showing no consideration for the duties of others, and thinking only about one’s own interests and not the interests of God’s house—people like this have a bad disposition, and God has no love for them.
 If you are truly capable of being considerate of God’s will, then you will be able to treat other people fairly.
 If you give someone your recommendation, and that person is cultivated into someone of talent, thereby bringing one more talented person into God’s house, will you not then have done your work well?
 Will you not then have been loyal in performing your duty?
 This is a good deed before God, and it is the sort of conscience and reason people should possess.
 Those who are capable of putting the truth into practice can accept God’s scrutiny when doing things.
 When you accept God’s scrutiny, your heart is set straight.
 If you only ever do things for others to see, and do not accept God’s scrutiny, then is God still in your heart?
 People like this have no reverence for God.
 Do not always do things for your own sake and do not constantly consider your own interests; give no thought to your own status, prestige, or reputation.
 Also do not consider the interests of man.
 You must first give thought to the interests of God’s house, and make them your first priority.
 You should be considerate of God’s will and begin by contemplating whether or not you have been impure in the fulfillment of your duty, whether you have done your utmost to be loyal, done your best to fulfill your responsibilities, and given your all, as well as whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
 You must give consideration to these things.
 Think about them frequently, and it will be easier for you to perform your duty well.
 If you are of poor caliber, your experience is shallow, or you are not proficient in your professional work, then there may be some mistakes or deficiencies in your work, and the results may not be very good—but you will have put forth your best effort.
 When you are not thinking of your own selfish desires or considering your own interests in the things you do, and are instead giving constant consideration to the work of God’s house, bearing its interests in mind, and performing your duty well, then you will be accumulating good deeds before God.
 People who perform these good deeds are the ones who possess truth reality; as such, they have borne testimony.